Yaminiailani003/Resources-and-Energy/README.md

 __Total Resources & Energy:-__ The exploration expenditure of resources and energy has remained almost same from march 1990 to may 2005 after that the exploration expenditure of energy starts getting high which means Australia starts spending more money to find energy mines.

 __Australia’s Business Income:-__ After 2004, income from mining and EGW increased significantly.
 Currently these two sectors drive most of the income.
 Australia's business income is very dependent on mining sector.
 In 1990, the share of both mining and manufacturing in Australia business income was almost equal, but in 1998 the share of mining had gone down & the share of manufacturing had gone up significantly.
-After 2004, the share of mining continued to increase significantly in total business of Australia and share of manufacturing decreased day by day
+After 2004, the share of mining continued to increase significantly in total business of Australia and share of manufacturing decreased day by day.